WICG/ua-client-hints/README.md

     between the site's request and the Promise's resolution, if we decided that was a reasonable approach.

-User agents will attach the `UA` header to every secure outgoing request by default, with a value that includes only the major version (e.g. "`Chrome 69`").
-Servers can opt-into receiving more detailed version information in the `UA` header, along with the other available Client Hints, by delivering an `Accept-CH` header or `Accept-CH-Lifetime` header in the usual way.
+User agents will attach the `Sec-CH-UA` header to every secure outgoing request by default, with a value that includes only the major version (e.g. "`Chrome 69`").
+Servers can opt-into receiving more detailed version information in the `Sec-CH-UA` header, along with the other available Client Hints, by delivering an `Accept-CH` header header in the usual way.

 Note the word "secure" in the paragraph above, and the `SecureContext` attribute in the IDL: these client hints will not be delivered to plaintext endpoints.
 Non-secure HTTP will receive only the